 The role of the Middle East in global capitalism provides a good illustration of the temporal spread and geographical integration of differential accumulation.
-Until the late 1940s, the region was 'out of sync' with the global cycle of differential accumulation.
-Its energy resources had already been parcelled out by the international oil companies in the 1920s; but with the world awash with oil, these companies mostly 'sat on their concessions' and produced little.
-As a result, the Middle East remained relatively isolated, and when Europe slipped into stagflation and conflict during the 1920s and 1930s, capital flight searching for safer havens turned the region into a prosperous 'emerging market.'
+34 Until the late 1940's, the region was "out of sync" with the global cycle of differential accumulation.
+Its energy resources had already been parceled out by the international oil companies in the 1920's; but with the world awash with oil, these companies mostly "sat on their concessions" and produced little.
+As a result, the Middle East remained relatively isolated, and when Europe slipped into stagflation and conflict during the 1920's and 1930's, flight capital searching for safer havens turned the region into a prosperous "emerging market."
 After the war the tables turned.
-The Middle East - until then a truly 'outlying area' - suddenly became a centre stage for the global drama of differential accumulation.
+The Middle East-until then a truly outlaying area-suddenly became a center stage for the global drama of differential accumulation.

 Initially, the link was pretty simple, with oil from the region helping sustain the growth underpinnings of global breadth.
-During the early 1970s, however, when differential accumulation shifted into depth, the relationship became more complicated.
-As we noted earlier, the inflationary depth regime of the 1970s and 1980s was largely a consequence of dominant capital 'running out of breadth.'
-This exhaustion in turn was partly the result of bipolar geopolitics that prevented capitalist expansion into outlying areas and contested Western control over 'strategic regions,' particularly the Middle East.
+During the early 1970's, however, when differential accumulation shifted into depth, the relationship became more complicated.
+As we noted earlier, the inflationary depth regime of the 1970's and 1980's was largely a consequence of dominant capital "running out of breadth."
+This exhaustion in turn was partly the result of bipolar geopolitics that prevented capitalist expansion into outlying areas and contested Western control over "strategic regions," particularly the Middle East.